We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 I started my surgical training by studying at Leicester Medical School where I qualified in 1999.
 I then went to the Yorkshire School of Surgery for my core training and Greater Manchester for my higher surgical training.
 Once I obtained my CCT I did my fellowship at the prestigious Royal Orthopaedic Hospital in Birmingham.

 Having undergone a travelling fellowship in America, I attended the John Hopkins University Hospital.
 This allowed me to be trained in many different techniques for spinal surgery.
-I then started as a consultant with the Royal Orthopaedic Hospital in Birmingham for approximately three years before returning back to Manchester.
+I then started as a consultant with the Royal Orthopaedic Hospital in Birmingham for approximately three years before returning back to the north.

 Research interests: Less invasive surgical techniques, imaging of the spine.